chngchn/WebScrapingProject/README.md

 ## Future work
 Based on conversation with a colleague, I understand the current process is probably not the most efficient.
 In the next iteration, I will look at how to make the process even more efficient and streamlined.
-For the moment though, this tool works for my purpose by grabbing the scores from the few pages I specified (users can input more if necessary) and summarize the scores in a simple table.
+For the time being, this tool works for my purpose by grabbing the scores from the few pages I specified (users can input more if necessary) and summarize the scores in a simple table.